| | |

 How to Make a Patchwork Pillow using Quilt As You Go Method

-Learn how to “Quilt As You Go” when you make this simple patchwork pillow using today’s tutorial!
+Learn how to “Quilt As You Go” when making this simple patchwork pillow using our free patchwork pattern.

 quilt as you go patchwork pillow

-Back in February 2019 was Quilt Con in Nashville and I was so lucky to be able to attend, all the way from England!
-And even luckier for me, I was able to meet Melissa for myself, which was just wonderful.
-It really was such a pleasure, especially after about 18 months of knowing and working together online.
+Back in February 2019, Quilt Con was in Nashville, and I was so lucky to attend all the way from England!
+Even luckier, I met Melissa, which was just wonderful.
+It was a pleasure, especially after about 18 months of knowing and working together online.

 quilt as you go patchwork pillow

-So what better way to celebrate than to create a project than using Melissa’s latest fabric collection, Let’s Be Mermaids.
-My goodness, what an adorable collection it is; there are so many wonderful prints and designs to choose from, it really was tricky working out which ones to use.
+So, what better way to celebrate than to create a project using Melissa’s latest fabric collection, Let’s Be Mermaids?
+My goodness, what an adorable collection it is.
+There are so many beautiful prints and designs to choose from that it was tricky to determine which ones to use.

-How to make a Simple Patchwork Pillow using the Quilt as You Go Method
+What is the Quilt as You Go Method (QAYG)?

 quilt as you go patchwork pillow